The 39th SRIP Annual Conference

 - Price is £20 which can be booked alongside registration and when making payment.

-- This workshop is open to Master’s and PhD students, Post Docs, and Research Assistants new to this field, who will be attending the 39th conference.
+- This workshop is open to Master’s and PhD students, Post Docs, and Research Assistants who will be attending the 39th conference.

 - The workshop aims to provide an opportunity to: network with peers, gain insight from experienced researchers, develop skills, and build confidence.